YoneChen/webvr-webpack-boilerplate/README.md

 ## Configuration

-You can custom your local environment port(default 9000) via `webpack/webpack.dev.js`.
+You can custom your local environment port via `webpack/webpack.dev.js`.

 ## Run in development